-Included in Healthy People 2030 are objectives targeting increased control of high blood pressure in adults to 18.9%, with 2017-2020 data reflecting that only 16.1% of adults had their BP under control.
-The initiative additionally targets increased cholesterol treatment in adults to 54.9%, with 2013-2016 data reflecting a rate of 44.9%.
-This particular objective is also one of 23 Leading Health Indicators, a subset of high-priority objectives that impact significant causes of death and disease in the United States.
+Included in Healthy People 2030 are objectives aimed at increasing the control of high blood pressure in adults to 18.9%.
+2017-2020 data reflect that only 16.1% of adults had their BP under control.
+The initiative additionally targets increasing cholesterol treatment in adults to 54.9%.
+2013-2016 data reflect a rate of 44.9%.
+This particular objective is one of 23 Leading Health Indicators, a subset of high-priority objectives that affect significant causes of death and disease in the United States.

-Other related objectives include:
+Other related objectives of the Healthy People 2030 campaign include: